LIP-Computing/LIP-Computing.github.io/README.md

 This site uses Hacker theme for GitHub Pages.

-All markdown files must be placed in _siteContents.
-A new folder should be created for each repository.
-The index.md file contains the index of the documentation.
+All markdown files must be placed in docs.
+The index.md file in the root of this project contains the index of the documentation.

+For each repository inside lip-computing organization create docs directory for github pages generate the project documentation.
+The link will be "https://lip-computing.github.io/project", where project must be replaced by repository name.

 *Hacker is a Jekyll theme for GitHub Pages.
 You can [preview the theme to see what it looks like](http://pages-themes.github.io/hacker), or even [use it today](#usage).*